On the quantitative isoperimetric inequality in the plane with the barycentric distance: Minimisation of within the class of compact convex sets

-We are going to prove some estimates on $v_\e$ which will allow us to compute the limit of $v_\e$, as $\e\to 0$.
-The estimates on $v_\e$ will be established thanks to the test function $w_\e$, that we are about to define.
+{\it Step 3.} Let us consider the renormalising sequence $ v_\e=\frac{u_\e}{\e}\,. $ We are going to prove some estimates on $v_\e$ which allows to compute the limit of $v_\e$, as $\e\to 0$.
+The estimates on $v_\e$ will be established thanks to the test function $w_\e$, defined here below.

 Let $a_\e=\pi/4-\e \pi/6$ and $b_\e=3\pi/4-\e\pi/6$.
 Let $w^\e$ be the function, piecewise affine, $\pi$-periodic, defined by